soudeepd/soudeepd.github.io/pages/publications.md

 Following are my academic publications in journals and conference proceedings, along with other published materials, as of 19th February 2024.

-- Chattopadhyay, A., **Deb, S.** A spatio-temporal model for binary data and its application in analyzing the levels of COVID-19 spread.
+- Chattopadhyay, A., **Deb, S.** (2024) A spatio-temporal model for binary data and its application in analyzing the levels of COVID-19 spread.
 To appear in AStA Advances in Statistical Analysis.
+Preprint available on request.

+- Lakshmi M.V., **Deb, S.**, Sen, R. (2024) Environmentally Responsible Index Tracking: Maintaining Performance while Reducing Carbon Footprint of the Portfolio.
+To appear in Statistics and Applications.
 Preprint available on request.

 - Gupta, K., Krishnamurthy, V., **Deb, S.** (2024) What elements of the opening set influence the outcome of a tennis match?
 An in-depth analysis of Wimbledon data.
 To appear in IIMB Management Review. [[early view]](https://www.sciencedirect.com/science/article/pii/S0970389624000089) [[bibtex]](https://scholar.googleusercontent.com/scholar.bib?q=info:zgGtwwe6D38J:scholar.google.com/&output=citation&scisdr=ClHKwvZ6EKDr9p2kCuY:AFWwaeYAAAAAZhqiEuYK2B1S-u1o89NTLjqsClQ&scisig=AFWwaeYAAAAAZhqiEn1oMfqhnQd9ZmYq9xecTKE&scisf=4&ct=citation&cd=-1&hl=en)